-Single trip cover is an insurance policy for a one-off holiday.
+Single trip cover is a travel insurance policy for a one-off holiday.
 If you go away twice or more every year, it could work out cheaper to buy annual travel insurance.
 But if your main holiday is just once a year, single trip insurance could be better value.
-According to our data, 50% of people could achieve a single trip travel insurance quote of £5 for a one-week trip to Europe compared to an annual travel insurance quote of £7 for Europe, based on Compare the Market data in September 2018.
+According to our data, 50% of people could achieve a single trip travel insurance quote of £5 for a one-week trip to Europe, based on Compare the Market data in November 2018.

-The pros of a single trip policy include:
+The pros of a single trip travel insurance policy include:

 The alternative to a single trip travel insurance policy is an annual travel insurance policy (also known as a multi-trip policy).
 This type of insurance should cover all your holidays for one year, but bear in mind that there’s usually a maximum length for each trip.
 This means that each holiday you take can’t exceed the number of days specified in your policy – typically this is 31 days, but you can find policies for 60 or even 90 days.
 If you intend to be away for longer, then look for a long stay policy.

 A typical travel insurance policy, including single trip cover, should protect you against:

 If you’re planning on being adventurous, you should check the details of your single trip insurance or pay for extra cover for the following:

 Yes.
 To get you a list of quotes, we’ll ask you a few questions about your health and get you to add any pre-existing medical conditions.
 From a provider's point of view, if you or a member of your family has a health condition it could mean you're more likely to need medical help while you’re away.
 Because of this, some conditions might increase the insurance premium, but this isn’t always the case with all conditions.
 Make sure you list any medical conditions and give providers all the information they need.
 If you don’t, you might be charged more by your provider or not be covered if anyone gets ill.